 Gritstone sett forecourt to Dingle Cottage at grid ref.
-402115, 393171 Large expanse of coursed gritstone setts laid in 20th century.
-This extensive and attractive traditional surface is privately maintained and in private ownership, although a public footpath runs over the surface.
+402115, 393171 large expanse of coursed gritstone setts laid in 20th century.
+This extensive and attractive traditional surface is well maintained and forms part of a public footpath.

 Narrow gritstone kerb within the highway at grid ref.
 402203, 393287 A stone channel inserted within the surface of the lane, partially buried with tarmac, inserted to direct surface rainwater downhill and towards a drainage channel (now covered in tarmac)